Hub of Microincierator

 How to Use a Microincinerator in a Microbiology Laboratory

-from Science Prof Online
+LAB NOTES from Science Prof Online

-This sterilization instrument consists of a ceramic tube surrounded with metal and with a hollow portion at the center.
+This sterilization instrument consists of a ceramic tube surrounded by metal and with a hollow portion at the center.
 When plugged in and turned on, the microincinerator can reach temperatures of 800 degrees centigrade, more than sufficient to incinerate any organic material on an inoculation loop.

 Article Summary: A microincinerator, also known as a bactoincinerator, is a device used in microbiology laboratories to sterilize instruments.